alijafarkamal/Dr-Bolt/README.md

 **This is a demo AI medical assistant, not a licensed doctor.
 Do not use this for real medical decisions.**

+⚠️ This project is made public for demonstration purposes only.
+Unauthorized copying or commercial use is prohibited.

 ## 🚀 Features

 - **Voice-First Interaction**: Natural voice conversation with AI